25 Jun Toyger Cat Breed Profile

 My Ideal Human

-Easy-going and sociable, I get along with most everyone!
+Us Toyger cats are easy-going and sociable, we get along with pretty much everyone.
 It doesn’t matter if you’re a newbie learning to handle your first cat or an older enthusiast looking for a companion kitty.

 And of course, I get on well with little kids and other pets so I’m also purrfect for families with children and multi-pet households!